ChadHoweUGA/chowe/resources.md

 - <a href="https://cqpweb.lancs.ac.uk/">Lancaster Corpus Resources</a>
 - <a href="https://cesa.arizona.edu/links-other-sociolinguistic-corpora">University of Arizona Corpus Resources</a>
 - [SPeech Across Dialects of English (SPADE)](https://spade.glasgow.ac.uk/): This is a very cool project that seeks to develop tools for doing large-scale analysis of speech data.
+- [Linguistic Data Consortium](https://www.ldc.upenn.edu/): A great resource for language corpora; and UGA has an institutional subscription!!

 ## Other Tools and Resources